craftkit/craftkit-playground/README.md

 This is an online tutorial for CraftKit.

-1. Open [Playground (https://playground.craftkit.dev/)](https://playground.craftkit.dev/), with browser console in one window.
+1. Open [Playground (https://playground.craftkit.dev/)](https://playground.craftkit.dev/), with browser console.
 2. Open a tutorial page listed below in another window.
-3. Copy and paste snippets documented in the tutorial.
+3. Copy and paste snippets documented in the tutorial into the 1.'s console.

 Enjoy!